mittwald/mstudio-ext-proxy/README.md

 # mittwald mStudio authentication proxy

+> [!NOTE]
+> This is a very incomplete proof-of-concept implementation; usage in production environments is not recommended, yet.
+Use at own risk.

 This repository contains a small HTTP reverse proxy which can be used to quickly add mStudio authentication to an existing web application.

 Features: